Best Mail-In Film Developing (Plus Tips)

 This site contains affiliate links.
 We may receive a commission for purchases made through these links.

-Normally, we include every lab possible when writing about where to develop film near you.
-But with 99% of photolabs accepting film by mail and options all across the country, there are more choices than anyone could ever need.
+With 99% of photolabs doing some sort of mail-in film developing and options all across the country, there are more choices than anyone could ever need.

-After logging info for over 500 labs on this site, we’ve narrowed down the places that stand out the most.
+But after logging info for over 500 labs on this site, we were able to narrow down the places that stood out the most.

 All of these labs offer service for a wide variety of film formats, multiple scanning options, and some way to order film developing by mail.
 It could be as simple as a phone number and an address, or as complex as a custom web platform for placing orders, downloading scans, and managing files.

-They also share a loyal following and overwhelmingly positive reception from their customers.
+They also all share a loyal following and overwhelmingly positive reception from their customers.

 We talked to photographers around the country, read online reviews (with a grain of salt), and lurked on Reddit threads and social media to see which labs were being mentioned the most.